knjcode/autometa/README.md

 ## Templates directory

 Autometa search templates ([Template ID].csv and [Template ID].ejs) in the current directory of input file first.
 If templates not found, search default templates directory ([autometa package directory]/templates).
 If you want to add templates directory, set AUTOMETA_TEMPLATES environment variable.

     $ export AUTOMETA_TEMPLATES="/path/to/your/templates"

 ## Original Templates

 If you want to define original templates, create [Template ID].csv, [Template ID].ejs and place these files in the templates directory.
+You can use ect templates ([Template ID].ect) instead of ejs templates.
+If both ejs and ect templates are exist, autometa will use ejs.

 You can also place templates by register option (-r or --register-templates).